Powered by SchoolDash

 Taylor Drive, Alnwick NE66 2DH

 The Duchess's Community High School is a non-selective academy.
-It caters for boys and girls aged between 11 and 18.
+It has about 1,410 boys and girls aged between 11 and 18.
+Ofsted last inspected the school in October 2021.
 The present school opened in 2023.

 This school is a member of Pele Trust.
 (Other schools in this trust include Ponteland High School and John Spence Community High School.)

-Particular strengths include Environment, Finances, Admissions and Representation.
-Relative weaknesses include Sixth form and Progress.
+Particular strengths include Environment, Admissions, Representation and Sixth form.
+Relative weaknesses include Disadvantaged pupils and Attendance.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.